Obi Cubana Apologises Over His Recent Controversial Comments About Igbo People

 Prominent Igbo businessman Obinna Iyiegbu, popularly known as Obi Cubana, has tendered an apology after his controversial remarks about Igbo people and politics sparked outrage online.

-His statement, suggesting that Igbo people lack knowledge, was made during a City Boy Movement event in Enugu, where he appeared alongside Governor Peter Ndubuisi Mbah, and was widely criticised as dismissive of the community’s political struggles.
+His statement, suggesting that Igbo people lack knowledge, was made during a City Boy Movement event in Enugu, where he appeared alongside Governor Peter Ndubuisi Mbah, and many people felt he was downplaying the community’s political struggles.

 Source: Instagram